trieshard/source-strategy-assessment/framework.md

   - **B** - Advanced: you have an ambitious strategy, evidence of its implementation and continuous improvement

-  - **A** - Differentiator: you are thought leaders and/or innovators in source code strategy
+  - **A** - Differentiator: you are thought leaders or innovators in source code strategy or technologies to implement the strategy

-  - Scores higher than C also show evidence of influence beyond the group under assessment
+  - **Note** - Scores higher than C also show evidence of influence beyond the group under assessment

-**What is covered by the assessment?**
+- Suggestions for improvement

+- Follow-up on specific topics (optional)

+## Assessment Topics

-- Inventory & Observability
+- Inventory

 - Consumption

 - Contribution

 - Ecosystems

-**What do we mean by "group"?**

-The group being assessed.
-Typically a business but could be any grouping.
+## Glossary

+- **Your/The Group** - the group being assessed

+- **Product** - product, solution or service

-## Inventory & Observability - Example Questions
+## Inventory - Sample Questions

-- Where is all the source code (created/changed by people in the group)?
+- How would you find all source code touched by people in your group?

-- How "accessible" is it en mass?
-How do you know how accessible it is?
+- How do you know nothing is missing from your inventory?

+- How do you support intentionally private source code?

+- How would you find source code by domain, technology or other categories?

+- How do you use the above identified information?

+- How do you map relationships between projects, repositories, products, solutions, components, sub-systems, people, authors, teams, external repositories?

-How do you know what not visible (accidentally or intentionally)?
+- How do you optimize the above identified relationships?
-Do all people assessed have awareness or access to all source created/changed by anyone in the group?

-- What value do you leverage from observability of all code (e.g., bulk comparisons and analytics bringing new insights)?
+- What bulk measures or actions do you make across all source code?

-- What code do you depend on that is not created/changed by the group's people?
+- How do you know which code do you depend on that is not touched by people in your group?

-Can you see it?
-What value can you get from seeing it?
+- How much of external code can you see or contribute to?

-- How do you measure alignment with wider external initiatives or requirements?
+- How do you measure source code alignment with external initiatives or requirements?
-For example coming from the group of groups - voluntary or mandatory.

-- How do you visualize the multiple potentially many-to-many relationships between source code, projects, repositories, products, services and solutions?
-How expensive (time or cost) is it to find this out?
-How do I optimize those relationships for added value or reduced cost?

-- How easy is it to discover a topic of interest in my source code (e.g., from domain, from tech stack, from requirement)?
+- How easy is it to discover a topic of interest in your source code.
+For example, by domain, tech stack or functionality)?

-### Inventory & Observability - Example Score Indications
+### Inventory - Sample Scoring

-- **D** - some people can access some of the code some of the time.
-No full inventory.
-Ad hoc discoverability.

-- **C** - policy on source inventory and some minimum required source code tagging with meta data (or other technique) for easier find.
-Exploits some group-level observability
-(e.g., de-duplication, tech stack analysis and harmonization)

-- **B** - ambitious policy on source inventory and discoverability, good observability of relationships between source and non-source groupings visualizations of developer footprint spread, repository tech harmonization, evidence of continuous improvement of data collected and exploited
+- **D** - With some effort it is possible to get a partially complete inventory source code and ad hoc discoverability techniques.

+- **C** - It is not very difficult to get a mostly complete inventory and there is some value added used of this inventory.
+There are some defined discovery techniques implemented.
+The is a basic map of basic source code relationships.

+- **B** - There is a partially automated method to produce an inventory with a very low probability that anything is missing.
+There is a good map of source code relationships and some useful discovery options backed by metadata or automated.
+You have multiple examples of value added use of inventory to optimize, harmonize, bulk analyse, bulk process or align with external initiatives.

-- **A** - observability and discoverability is nearly fully automatic and self-policing, other innovative techniques in measuring, connecting and exploiting value from inventory and observability
+- **A** - observability and discoverability is nearly fully automatic and self-policing, other innovative techniques in measuring, connecting and exploiting value from inventory and relationship data.

-### Consumption - Example Questions
+### Consumption - Sample Questions

-- Do you know how many people inside or outside of the group either read or re-use source code that was created/changed by other people in the group?
+- Do you know how many people in your group are reading or reusing source code touched by the group?

+- Do you know how many people in your group are reading or reusing source code external to the group?

-- Do you know the value that people are getting from reading or re-using source code that they did not create?
-How do you measure and maximize that value?
+- Do you know what value people are getting from reading or re-using source code?

+- How do you maximize the value identified above?

-- How do you optimize re-use towards black-box level (binary, service, etc.) while also leveraging source level access?
+- How do you measure and optimize black-box versus single-source vs duplicate-source re-use strategies?

-- How do you encourage consumption
-(especially consumption that I identify as most valuable)?
+- How do you encourage consumption, especially consumption that you identify as most valuable?

 - How do you avoid duplication style re-use?
 Do you know how much of this type of re-use you have?

-- How well do we consume source code that aligns with corporate initiatives and enterprise architecture direction?
+- How do you measure consumption related to external initiatives or requirements?

+- How does your and external inventory strategies affect your re-use results?

 ### Consumption - Example Scores